 Summer can bring lots of fun, but also the need for a keen eye to help keep kids safe over the summer.
 Below is the American Academy of Pediatrics Summer Safety Tip Sheet: (more…)

 Schools are out and days are longer marking the start of summer.
-This month, in honor of the season, we are focusing on summertime safety for babies and toddlers.
 With barbecues and pool parties in full swing, there is lots of fun to be had but also a whole new set of parental worries.
 Here are a few tips to help keep kids safe and healthy throughout the summer: (more…)

 The last few months we talked a great deal about healthy pregnancy eating and all the recent studies warning mums to be mindful of weight gain during pregnancy.
 Previously, the biggest concern for pregnant women was to make sure they were getting all the nutrients they needed to help a healthy baby grow.
 More and more studies, however, are finding that what a woman eats while pregnant will affect her baby for years to come; particularly women who are overweight at the time of conception.
 A new study found some simple solutions to the current quandary.